Arenado’s late HR lifts Cards over Brewers in home debut

 Travis Shaw had three hits for Milwaukee.

-Keston Hiura doubled leading off the third to break an 0-for-20 slide that started the season and scored when Wainwright’s pickoff attempt sailed into centerfield and Dylan Carlson, who overran the ball on a play scored a double error.
+Keston Hiura doubled leading off the third to break an 0-for-20 slide that started the season and scored when Wainwright’s pickoff attempt sailed into centerfield and Dylan Carlson overran the ball on a play scored a double error.

 Tyler O’Neill had a tying infield single off Eric Yardley in the seventh.